Matthew-Taylor-Work-Examples/telco-churn-analysis/README.md

 A SQL-driven analysis of customer churn for a telecom provider, built as a portfolio project to demonstrate data cleaning, exploratory analysis, and dashboard design end to end.

-View the live dashboard → (update with your GitHub Pages URL once deployed) What this is
+What this is
 7,043 customer records were audited for data quality issues, cleaned, and analyzed in SQL to answer one question: what actually drives churn?
 The standout finding —